mwhite05/mum/README.md

 The overarching goal for mum is to provide a single interface with a clean and efficient way to deploy code to any environment from local machines up to production servers for any languages you work with.

 Please be aware that this does **not** mean mum is written in all languages.
-Mum will remain as a nodeJS package that is capable of installing from git repositories.
+Mum will remain as a nodeJS package that is capable of installing from git repositories and running commands that can leverage any other package manager or script you need to use for deployment.

 ---